AminAliari/fluid-simulation-webpage/content/_index.md

 - The particles collide with different elements of the scene.
 - There is a push force at the mouse cursor, and its range and power can be adjusted.
 - The following videos will showcase some of these features.
+- The ability to take a screenshot or capture all the frames to playback.

 </br>
 </br>